Driftwood2D/Driftwood/docsrc/01_Engine_Usage/02_Configuration_File.md

 ## path

 The "path" section contains settings for the virtual filesystem.
 Settings here tell the engine where to look for data.
 The virtual filesystem is discussed in-depth in the [Data Path and Patching](Data_Path_and_Patching) section later in this chapter.

-### self

-The value of "self" is a string.
-It contains the relative path (from the top directory) to the driftwood executable or the source folder.
-The previous section [Configuration File](Configuration_File) tells you about some circumstances in which you may want to change this.

 ### root